elusivecodes/FrostDateTime/README.md

 ## Behavior Notes

-- Constructor-based parsing throws on invalid strings or unsupported time zones.
+- Constructor-based parsing throws on unparseable strings or unsupported time zones.
-- `fromFormat()` rejects trailing characters and marks impossible parsed dates as `isValid === false`.
+- `fromFormat()` throws on unmatched tokens, mismatched literals, or trailing characters, and marks impossible parsed dates as `isValid === false`.
 - Copies and arithmetic preserve `isValid`; invalid dates remain invalid.
 - `fromISOString()` parses the RFC 3339 / ISO-style shape used by `toIsoString()`.
 - `toIsoString()` always returns a UTC string regardless of the instance time zone.
 - `toJSON()` returns the same value as `toIsoString()` for valid dates and `null` for invalid dates.
 - `withTimeZone()` keeps the same instant and changes representation.
 - `withTimeZoneOffset()` returns a fixed-offset view of the same instant.
-- A nonexistent local wall time moves forward to the next valid time, while a repeated wall time uses the later occurrence.
+- Construction and calendar setters shift nonexistent local wall times forward by the gap duration; repeated wall times use the later occurrence. `fromFormat()` still marks the result invalid if its final fields differ from the parsed values.
-- Calendar addition and subtraction across a fully deleted day follow the operation direction.
+- Adding and subtracting calendar days or weeks resolve a nonexistent target time in the operation direction, including across a fully deleted day.
+- Hour, minute, and second arithmetic uses elapsed time.
 - Date clamping controls whether month and year changes clamp invalid dates.
 - `DateTime.clearDataCache()` clears cached formatter and locale data, which is mainly useful in tests and long-lived processes.